 Major Modification of Coverage means a change of operation at a facility that is not a Minor Modification.
 Public notice is required for this modification.

-Maximum daily effluent limit means the highest allowable daily discharge.
+Maximum Daily Effluent Limit means the highest allowable daily discharge.
 The daily discharge means the discharge of a pollutant measured during a calendar day.
 For pollutants with limits expressed in units of mass, the daily discharge is calculated as the total mass of the pollutant discharged over the day.
 For other units of measurement, the daily discharge is the average measurement of the pollutant over the day.
 This does not apply to pH.

 Mine Dewatering Water means any water that is impounded or that collects in the mine and is pumped, drained, or otherwise removed from the mine through the efforts of the mine operator.
 This term must also include wet pit overflows caused solely by direct rainfall and groundwater seepage.
 However, if a mine is used for treatment of process generated waste water, discharges of commingled water from the mine must be deemed discharges of process generated water.